.Cold winter camp was not my favourite until I completed my current set up to keep myself warm in those nights.

 Mr. Heater to warm up tent in winter camp

 I haven’t tried using it inside the tent.
-But I’ve heard people using it inside to warm up before sleep and in the morning, so far haven’t gotten any issue.
+But I’ve heard people using it inside to warm up before sleep and in the morning, and so far haven’t gotten any issues.

 I usually open the side vent and have the heater facing towards the tent.